Divyansh172/Transmission-over-OTA/README.md

-# Transmission-over-OTA
-In this project we are trying to edit or exchange the data for industrial purposes from microcontroller
+In this projeect we are using the ESP8266 micro-controller with 2.4Ghz band for the transmisson.
+The codes derives of different libraries used in ArduinoIDE for making the web page out of it.
+This will also require a 3.3V of voltagee to carry out the process.